gmagnotta/codemotion_rome_2019/README.md

 * Test them with Docker on developer machine

-* Run those images in a Kubernetes cluster with yaml file
+* Run those images in a Kubernetes cluster with yaml files

-* Present Helm and run the same Docker images with Helm package
+* Present Helm and run the same Docker images with Helm packages

-Repository content
+Repository layout
 ------------------

-helm: helm artifacts
+* helm: helm artifacts
-java: java applications
+* java: java applications
-yamls: yamls files for Kubernetes
+* yamls: yamls files for Kubernetes

 Build Java applications
 -----------------------